Beowulf55/Chaos-Pendulum/README.md

 elsewhere if desired(just know whereever you place it, you must navigate there in your terminal).
 Using command "python main.py" and pressing enter, terminal should launch a new window with a rendered demonstration of a chaos pendulum with default settings, and all these parameters are listed in the top pane of the window.

+# Editing
+If you would like to set your own parameters:
+Unfortunately, the GUI isn't functioning yet so, using your preferred text editor(eg. Notepad++), directly modify the values for mass, length, angles, etc in main.py.
+Do not modify formular.py or points.py.